thednp/vite-plugin-strip-comments/README.md

 [![vitest version](https://img.shields.io/badge/vitest-2.1.4-brightgreen)](https://vitest.dev/)
 [![vite version](https://img.shields.io/badge/vite-5.4.10-brightgreen)](https://github.com/vitejs)

 A simple Vite plugin for stripping comments in your production code.
-Some comments just don't get removed no matter what minify options you set.
-Also keep in mind this is experimental, so **use with caution**.
+Some comments just don't get removed no matter what minify options you set, especially `/* istanbul ignore */` flags.
+Also keep in mind this is experimental, the configuration doesn't work properly, it always removes ALL comments, so **use with caution**.

 ## Install